j0shbregman/MDE-PowerBI-Templates/ASR_scripts/ReadMe.md

 ForceRepair:                        Repair is done irrespective of machine being considered affected or not,
                                     default: true
 VssRecovery:                        Use VSS recovery to restore lnk files, default: true
-MpTaskBarRecoverUtilDownload:       Download the MpTaskBarRecovery.exe from the Microsoft Download Center,
+MpTaskBarRecoverUtilDownload:       Download the MpRecoverTaskbar.exe from the Microsoft Download Center,
                                     default: true
                                     When this is false, the script assumes that MpRecoverTaskbar.exe resides in the current working directory, default: true